-To retain the destination shoppers who already frequent Greater Chatham, and to attract the revenue of middle-and upper-income African-American consumers who reside outside of our communities, the Greater Chatham Initiative (GCI) is creating Downtown Chatham, a destination retail corridor with an up-market identity and unique array of consumer products and services with a distinct, African-American vibe.
+To retain the destination shoppers who already frequent Greater Chatham, and to attract the revenue of middle-and upper-income African-American consumers who reside outside of our communities, the Greater Chatham Initiative (GCI) is creating Chatham Center Chicago, a destination retail corridor with an up-market identity and unique array of consumer products and services with a distinct, African-American vibe.
 Destination merchants including Soul Vegetarian, Lem’s Barbeque and Brown Sugar Bakery currently attract customers to Greater Chatham from across the City, the Midwest and the nation.
 Patrons believe the Chatham location gives these merchants and their foods ethnic authenticity.

 Chatham Center Chicago’s boundaries include: 75th Street between Wabash and Cottage Grove Avenues, Cottage Grove Avenue between 75th and 79th Streets and 79th Street between Michigan and Maryland Avenues.
 Chatham Center Chicago has 166 active business licenses, (an unusually high number for a commercial corridor), and a substantial concentration of vintage character buildings along its streets, including Chicago Landmarks and properties listed in the Chicago Historic Resources Survey (CHRS).